SeedWebs/seed-fonts/readme.txt

 == Changelog ==

 = 1.1.1 =
-* Fix Body css when unchecking the Header font
+* Fix Body CSS when unchecking the heading font.
-* Add Font Size and font Size Unit for Body font
+* Add font size and font size unit for body font
-* Change custom fonts from replacing the defaults to addition
+* Change custom fonts handler from replacing the defaults to adding all fonts together.

 = 1.1.0 =
 * Add body font settings and more Thai Loop fonts.